chanbengz/sustcsc-rs/README.md

 You cannot touch the judge code, which is the `main.rs`, but anything else is free to go.

 We'll be testing your code with the clusters on [SUSTech's HPC platform](https://hpc.sustech.edu.cn/) with
-- a single node with Intel Xeon Xeon Silver 4314 (2.40GHz * 20 core * 2 sockets)
+- a single node with Intel Xeon Xeon Platinum 8350C (2.40GHz * 20 core * 2 sockets)
 - (or) a single node with Intel Xeon Platinum 8175M (2.5 GHz * 24 core * 2 sockets)
 - no GPU or other accelerators.